lucascbeyeler/zmbackup/README.md

 ```

-To execute a full backup routine, which include by default the mailbox and the ldiff, just run the script with the option -f or --full.
+To execute a full backup routine, which include by default the mailbox and the ldiff, just run the script with the option **-f** or **--full**.
 Depending of the ammount of accounts or the number of proccess you set in the option **MAX_PARALLEL_PROCESS**, this will take sometime before conclude.

 ```
 $ zmbackup -f
 ```

-You can filter for what you want using the options -m for Mailbox, -ldp for Accounts, -al for Alias, and -dl for Distribution List.
+You can filter for what you want using the options **-m** for Mailbox, **-ldp** for Accounts, **-al** for Alias, and **-dl** for Distribution List.
 REMEMBER - This options doesn't stack with each other, so don't try -dl and -al at the same time (The script will only broke if you do this).

 **CORRECT**
 ```